sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 ### Overview

 SONiC uses [fast-reboot](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot) and [finalize\_warmboot.sh](https://github.com/sonic-net/sonic-buildimage/blob/master/files/image_config/warmboot-finalizer/finalize-warmboot.sh) scripts for warm reboot reconciliation.
 The former script is responsible for preparing the platform and database for reboot and orchestrating switch shutdown.
-The latter script is responsible for monitoring the reconciliation status of a fixed set of switch stack components and eventually removing the warm-boot flag from Redis DB.There are multiple drawbacks of using a bash script:
+The latter script is responsible for monitoring the reconciliation status of a fixed set of switch stack components and eventually removing the warm-boot flag from Redis DB.
+There are multiple drawbacks of using a bash script:

 *   Separate binaries need to be developed for each component to send shutdown related notifications.
 *   The rich set of Redis DB features provided by swss-common library cannot be utilized.
-*   A framework to send notifications to components and wait for updates cannot be developed.
+*  Cannot develop an efficient framework that sends notifications to components and monitors their warm-boot states.

 Additionally, the current SONiC warm shutdown algorithm has custom shutdown related notifications for different components that triggers their warm shutdown logic.
 For example, Orchagent uses _freeze_ notification and notifies its ready status via notification channel.
 Syncd uses _pre-shutdown_ and _shutdown_ notifications and notifies its status via Redis DB.

-The proposal is to introduce a new daemon called NSF Manager that will be responsible for both shutdown orchestration and reconciliation monitoring during warm reboot.
+The proposal is to introduce a new component called NSF Manager that will be responsible for both shutdown orchestration and reconciliation monitoring during warm reboot.
 It will leverage Redis DB features provided by swss-common to create a common framework for warm-boot orchestration.
 As a result, there will be a unified framework for warm-boot orchestration for all switch stack components.
+NSF Manager will be an alternative to the existing SONiC warm-boot orchestation scripts and thus both these orchestration frameworks will co-exist in SONiC.
+More details about this are described in the [Backward Compatibility](#backward-compatibility) section.

 ### Requirements